yavilar/IUI_DataScience_Projects/Coffee_Dataset_Analysis/README.md

 ## What I Found
 - Coffees grown at **higher altitudes** often had higher total cup scores.
 - **Washed processing methods** tended to score better on flavor and balance than some other methods.
-- Countries had unique profiles — for example, some stood out in acidity while others were higher in sweetness.
+- Countries had unique profiles, for example, some stood out in acidity while others were higher in sweetness.

 ---